 This award is presented annually to a current full-time or part-time graduate faculty who have served PSU for a minimum of 5 years are eligible for nomination.
-The following previous recipients are ineligible: Michael Couvillion, David Kent, Warren Mason, Duncan McDougall, Michael Fischler, Marianne True, Meg Petersen, Gary Goodnough, Marcel Lebrun, Bonnie Bechard, Leo Sandy, Kathleen Norris, Esther Kennedy, and Pamela Clark.
+The following previous recipients are ineligible: Michael Couvillion, David Kent, Warren Mason, Duncan McDougall, Michael Fischler, Marianne True, Meg Petersen, Gary Goodnough, Marcel Lebrun, Bonnie Bechard, Leo Sandy, Kathleen Norris, Esther Kennedy, Pamela Clark, and Kathleen McCabe.

 Nominations must be submitted electronically by 5pm on Friday, February 20, 2015 using this link:

 You may nominate any eligible graduate faculty member, while considering the following criteria:

 - Enthusiasm in undertaking teaching and promoting learning

 - Significant command of subject matter and utilization of recent developments in the field